Due Diligence for Public Shell Buyers

 These professionally advised reverse mergers into public shells involve ambitious entrepreneurs with solid operating companies or technologies that need a clean public shell which has passed due diligence before moving forward.

-Going Public Via Reverse Merger With a Current Pink Sheet
+Going Public Via Reverse Merger With a Non Reporting Company

-When private companies have an operating business but do not have audited financials, often the fastest way to go public is through a reverse merger with a Pink Sheet public vehicle or “shell.”
-Entrepreneurs with audited financials are often seeking an OTC Bulletin Board (OTCBB) or OTC Markets OTCQB public vehicle.
-Either way, the diligence process begins with the same steps.
+When private companies have an operating business but do not have audited financials, often the fastest way to go public is through a reverse merger with a non-reporting “shell.”
+Entrepreneurs with audited financials are often seeking an OTC Bulletin Board (OTCBB), NASDAQ or NYSE-MKT public vehicle.
+Either way, the due diligence process begins with the same steps.

 Researching Shells By Ticker Symbol

-While it is true that current and former OTCBB or OTCQB shells may have more public information available, some Pink Sheet shells have solid filing histories with OTC Markets, and they may be less “out of date” than a former OTCQB which is past due in its filings.
+While it is true that current and former SEC filers may have more public information available, some over the counter, non-reporting shells have solid filing histories, and they may be less “out of date” than a former SEC filer which is past due in its filings.

-Due Diligence Calls Quantify Cost to Repair Shells
+Due Diligence Calls Quantify The Cost to Repair Shells

-The next steps can be telephone calls to the Issuer’s Transfer Agent, the Secretary of State where the Issuer was formed, and OTC Markets to see if there are outstanding fees or taxes owed that will be added hard costs to the group purchasing the shell.
+The next steps can be telephone calls to the Issuer’s Transfer Agent, the Secretary of State where the Issuer was formed to see if there are outstanding fees or taxes owed that will be added hard costs to the group purchasing the shell.

 Is the public vehicle DTC eligible?
 Is there a DTC chill on the public shell’s stock?
 Is there an SEC investigation into a past promotion or affiliate of the public shell?
 These are all valid questions that need to be answered and addressed by a securities lawyer with expertise in public shell due diligence.

-Once it is determined that there are no overt red flags which might put the Issuer into the Caveat Emptor (Skull and Crossbones) category, further research into the shell’s organizational structure, such as its history of share issuances and reverse stock splits is warranted.
+Once it is determined that there are no overt red flags, further research into the shell’s organizational structure, such as its history of share issuances and reverse stock splits is warranted.

 Convertible Debt in Public Shells